HOMEMADE PEACH COBBLER CRUMBLE RECIPE

 In a mixing bowl, if using fresh peaches, wash them well and then peel the skin away with a peeler or a sharp paring knife.
 Pit the peaches or slice them at an angle if you don’t have a pitter.

-Grind the graham crackers and ginger snaps in a blender (I use a ninja) and set aside in a small bowl, add 1/2 stick of softened butter and 1 tablespoon of sugar to mix in with the crumbs.
+Grind the cinnamon graham crackers in a blender (I use a ninja) and set aside in a small bowl, add 1/2 stick of softened butter and 1 tablespoon of sugar to mix in with the crumbs.

-In the bowl with the canned peaches, add the salt, sugar (do not add sugar to the fresh or frozen peaches a second time), cinnamon, and the remaining 1/2 of the stick of butter and place throughout the peaches.
+In the bowl of peaches, add the salt, cinnamon, and the remaining 1/2 of the stick of butter and place throughout the peaches.

-Sprinkle the remaining graham cracker and ginger snap crumbs on top of the cobbler and place in the oven.
+Sprinkle the remaining graham cracker crumbs on top of the cobbler and place in the oven uncovered.

 Bake at 400 for 30 minutes then reduce heat to 350 and cover with foil for another 25 minutes.
 Remove and let cool for about 10 minutes…serve hot

-For an amazing bowl of cobbler, serve hot and top it off with a scoop of vanilla ice cream
+Serve hot for an amazing bowl of cobbler, and top it off with a scoop of vanilla ice cream

 To stay updated on future posts, sign up for our email list and we will keep you posted on great recipes that can help you find what you can make at home.
 We will keep you up to date and promise not to clog up your mailbox…